Electronic Devices and Circuits Laboratory

 The Biomedical instrumentation laboratory is the first of its kind in the Andhra Pradesh state.
 Combined with computational softwares, instrumentation, it has a wide range of equipments from simulation kits, diagnosis and therapy instruments to laboratory instruments.
 State of the art simulation equipments from Scientech's ECG, EMG real-time and simulation trainer, EEG, Arrhythmia, pacemaker kits, Scientech's sensor lab consisting of GSR and 8 types of different sensors.
 Hospital grade instruments include Medicaid's 32 Channel EEG equipment; Cardiocom 12 Lead ECG system; 5 parameter bedside monitor; TMI's Electrosurgical Diathermy unit; Ultrasound Diathermy Unit & Phillip's nebulizer.
 The lab is also equipped with clinical laboratory instruments such as PH meter, colorimeter and electrophoresis apparatus.
 Biomedical instrumentation lab will house the major purpose of diagnosis and therapy equipment and also computational requirements for the biomedical students and research scholars

 Wireless technology is one of the fastest growth areas of the last few decades.
 It offers very attractive area of research and application in a large variety of fields varying from radio broadcast to TV Broadcast, mobile communication to satellite communication, wireless measurement to wireless automation.
-VFSTR University is one of the pioneering institutes near the capital region of newly formed Andhra Pradesh and the department of Electronics and Communication Engineering has made its own reputation in this region for its strong academics.
-To keep its lead in the region, there is a need to upgrade the existing facilities of communications lab and create an infrastructure of World Class for the researchers of this region.
+VFSTR is one of the pioneering institutes near the capital region of newly formed Andhra Pradesh and the department of Electronics and Communication Engineering has made its own reputation in this region for its strong academics.
+By keeping its lead in the region, VFSTR has established a Center of Excellence in Advanced RF, Microwaves and Wireless Communications with World Class Infrastructure for the researchers of this region in the year 2017.
+The CoE has been established with worth of Rs.
+12 Crore investment as a joint collaboration between VFSTR and Keysight Technologies, USA.
 For more details on CoE lab please refer to the brochure (click here).